Beam

 Characteristics

-• State inequality constraint induces touch points or boundary arcs depending on $a$.
+- State inequality constraint induces either unconstrained motion, touch points, or boundary arcs depending on the parameter $a$.

 References

-• Bryson, A.E., Denham, W.F., & Dreyfus, S.E.
+Bryson, A.E., Denham, W.F., & Dreyfus, S.E.
 (1963).
 Optimal programming problems with inequality constraints I: necessary conditions for extremal solutions.
-AIAA Journal.
+AIAA Journal. doi.org/10.2514/3.2107 This seminal work develops the theoretical foundation for optimal control problems with inequality constraints, including the derivation of necessary conditions for extremal solutions.
+It provides the basis for analysing state-constrained control problems like the clamped beam.

 using OptimalControlProblems # to access the Beam model